We at Workiz interviewed 5 Home Service Experts about their hot tips on what makes a successful home service website.

 Fun fact: Your project photos are one of the most visited pages on your website.
 That’s why Catherine Wilson, owner of Home Pro Digital, a full-service website creation and marketing agency for Home Service professionals, says it’s crucial to make sure it’s well-organized and easy to navigate for prospective customers.

 “A large photo gallery is hard to navigate and overwhelming for website visitors.
-Project galleries should be dynamic, so that they are organized and filterable by types of job (eg: kitchens, baths, additions for a remodeler or types of flooring for a carpet cleaning company,) which we include in our website creation projects for contractors.”
+Project galleries should be dynamic, so that they are organized and filterable by types of job (eg: kitchens, baths, additions for a remodeler or types of flooring for a carpet cleaning company,) which we include in our website creation projects for service pros.”

 When it comes time to selecting one of the best home improvement websites, Catherine loves the Derus Home Improvement site, which offers a simple website navigation experience and click to call numbers at the top of every page, to catch as many interested prospects as possible.
 It also features a dynamic project gallery, which automatically pulls project images to the homepage, so all images on the site are fresh and up-to-date.